jamesvuc/jax-bayes/README.md

     - ``jax_bayes.variational.diag_mvn_fns`` (diagonal multivariate gaussian family)

 ## Examples
 We have provided some diverse examples, some of which are under active development --- see ``examples/`` for more details.
-As an overview:
+At a high level, we provide:
-1. Shallow examples for sampling from regular probability distributions using MCMC and VI (such as):
+1. Shallow examples for sampling from regular probability distributions using MCMC and VI.
 2. Deep examples for doing deep Bayesian ML (mostly with Colab)
     1. Neural Network Regession
     2. MNIST with 300-100-10 MLP
     3. CIFAR10 with a CNN
-    4. Attention-based Neural Machine Translation
+    4. Attention-based RNN Neural Machine Translation

 mcmc | nn regression :-------------------------:|:-------------------------: